 Continue to partner with the County and implement its alternatives to incarceration recommendations, especially for Black and LatinX youth, to help reduce racial disparities in current policing strategies.

 Create safer neighborhoods by investing in the community and implementing strategies that are proven to reduce crime.
 Provide access to stable housing and mental health services, and engage community-based organizations.

 A Sustainable Future

 The budget reflects what a city truly values.
 As we look ahead in the coming months and years, it will require tough decisions.
-Equity and inclusion are my highest priorities and will be the lifeblood of any tough decision I am required to make.
+Equity and inclusion are my highest priorities and will be at the center of any tough decision I am required to make.
 I am eager to explore options towards a reimagined budget that accurately reflects our values while effectively responding to city needs.
-As a member of the City Council I will be a voice and an advocate for funding the resources Culver City requires to provide a sustainable and economically-responsible future for all of us.

 Connecting to L.A. and Other Cities in the Region

 Building connections is at the heart of what I do.
 I’ve developed relationships with leaders in Culver City and throughout the region from elected officials to academics to nonprofit and business leaders.
 These local and regional relationships will be critical as Culver City is one of 88 cities in L.A.
 County and must work in conjunction with all of our regional partners to implement solutions for problems we collectively face.